Nisschhal/portfolio-v2/README.md

 - svgr/webpack for svg customization
 - framer-motion: npm install motion
 - prettier for code formatting with prettier-plugin-tailwindcss
 - mdx for markdown support and bloging

+## MDX Implementation for Blog

+- Install ` npm install next-mdx-remote`
+  - Can be used for both local and remote mdx files
+- Write the blog post in mdx format and save it to the content/posts folder
+  - Read the mdx file via slug using fs module
+  - Install `npm install gray-matter`
+  - Extrac the frontmatter(metadata) and content(post) from the mdx file
+- Install Tailwindcss/typography for styling mdx content `npm install -D @tailwindcss/typography`